Bylaws of Milwaukee Democratic Socialists of America, Inc.

 1. The Education Committee is chaired by the Education Officer and shall create educational opportunities for the Chapter and the community.

-2. The Outreach Committee is co-chaired by the Outreach Officer and the Communications Officer and will create opportunities for forwarding the Chapter’s educational mission in the community and beyond.
+1. The Outreach Committee is co-chaired by the Outreach Officer and the Communications Officer and will create opportunities for forwarding the Chapter’s educational mission in the community and beyond.
 The Outreach Committee is also responsible for Chapter branding.

 8.3.
 Subcommittees

 Any Committee or Working Group may create a “Subcommittee,” subject to Executive Committee confirmation to address a specific operational need not otherwise addressed within the Chapter.
 The Executive Committee may dissolve any Subcommittee that no longer serves such purpose.
+Additionally, subcommittees may be formed and appointed by the Executive Committee to exercise powers granted to the Executive Committee.
+All Subcommittees are subject to all applicable portions of this Article and the Bylaws of Milwaukee DSA.

 8.4.
 Working Groups